 THESE DATA ARE FOR ANALYSIS PURPOSES ONLY.
 NOT FOR REDISTRIBUTION, PUBLISHING, DATABASING, OR PUBLIC POSTING WITHOUT EXPRESS WRITTEN PERMISSION.

-The Conference Board and PwC Measure of CEO Confidence™, which had declined in the first quarter of 2015, increased slightly in the second quarter.
-The Measure now reads 58, up from 57 in the first quarter of 2015 (a reading of more than 50 points reflects more positive than negative responses).
+The Conference Board Measure of CEO Confidence™, which had increased in the second quarter of 2016, retreated slightly in the third quarter.
+The Measure now reads 50, down from 52 in the previous quarter (a reading of more than 50 points reflects more positive than negative responses).

-CEOs’ appraisal of current economic conditions was less positive than last quarter.
-Now, just 46 percent claim conditions are better compared to six months ago, down from 55 percent in the first quarter of the year.
-However, business leaders’ assessment of conditions in their own industries was more positive, with 49 percent saying conditions in their own industries have improved, compared with 35 percent in the prior quarter.
+CEOs’ appraisal of current economic conditions was less optimistic, with 17 percent saying conditions are better compared to six months ago, down from 21 percent last quarter.
+Business leaders’ assessment of current conditions in their own industries also moderated, with 21 percent stating conditions in their own industries have improved versus 30 percent in the second quarter.

-Survey results were fielded from mid-May to mid-June
+Survey results were fielded from mid-August to mid-September